-I found an etsy shop called Conscious Elegance that specifically sells to seamsters that make wedding apparel.
+I found an Etsy shop, Conscious Elegance ,that specifically sells to sewist that make wedding apparel.
 She answered all of my questions promptly and with honest information.
-Not just that, I have a special place in my heart for etsy because it’s where I got my start.
-I have had my etsy shop since 2009.
+I also have a special place in my heart for Etsy because it is where I got my start.

-Other Companies that sell organic fabrics that I found are Honey Be Good, Birch, Clothworks (was GOTS certified), Cloud9, Daisy Janie, Harmony Art, Monaluna, Timeless Treasures, Windom, Aurora Silk, Picknatural if you can get wholesale and can have a good amount of trust.
+Other Companies I found that sell organic fabrics are Organic Cotton Plus, Honey Be Good, Birch, Clothworks (was GOTS certified), Cloud9, Daisy Janie, Harmony Art, Monaluna, Timeless Treasures, Windom, Aurora Silk, and Picknatural.
 To my surprise even Robert Kaufman had organic cloth.

 Gaia Concepts a conscious clothing company with organic, US made clothing has a great article on cloth.

-Okay lets get to the good stuff, the making of my bio wildflower wedding dress.
+Okay the good stuff!
+The making of my bio wildflower wedding dress.
 I ordered 2 yards of wide width organic cotton sateen from Conscious Elegance.
 I had to figure out a pattern next.
-I love to get all of my pattens out and go through them.
+I love to get all of my patterns out and go through them.

-Then my questions were what about the thread, buttons and zipper?
+What about the thread, buttons and zipper?
 How do I make this dress and keep it biodegradable?
-I chose cotton thread and natural sea shell buttons and though about the zipper for a while longer.
+I chose cotton thread and natural sea shell buttons.
+I thought about the zipper for a while longer.

-After watching a few Game Of Thrones I decided to make eyelet button holes and strap this dress up the side.
+Instead, for the closure I made eyelet button holes and a strap to tie up the side.
 After making the dress I realized it really could be a pull over as well.
-I’m always learning new things on these adventures.
-The tie was to be similar to a corset tie.
+I love learning new things on these adventures.

-Pinning this dress and making sure everything was symmetrical was most interesting.
-Here is how I made it easy, I did straight top stitching at my seam allowance with my tension turned up to 6.
+Pinning/sewing the bodice was pretty intense.
+These symmetrical pieces are supposed to be folded over and topstitched down.
+Here is how I made it easier, I did straight top stitching at my seam allowance with my tension turned up to 6.
 This made folding in my lines and corners so much easier.
 With the tension turned up those seams practically turn in on their own.
-A good iron press and clip those corners and curves really well right up to your stitching makes all the difference.
+A good iron press and some clipping in the corners and curves of the stitching really makes all the difference.

-Here is where I was top stitching it all together.
-I did 3 rows of top stitching with my cotton thread due to the fact I did not serge this dress.
+I did 3 rows of top stitching with cotton thread.
 I did not think it would biodegrade well with serger stitches.